A dead tooth can happen to the best of us and it can happen in a variety of ways.

 You can watch the following video to learn more about the procedure and hopefully calm any anxiety you may be feeling if you need to have this procedure done.

-The site of extraction has a tendency to bleed, so it’s advisable to keep gauze on hand to save the tooth in case of an emergency.
 To minimize the post-operational pain, using ice packs is recommended.
 You should also only eat soft foods that do not irritate the extraction site, at least for a few days.
-In most cases, alcohol is strictly prohibited for at least a week following the procedure.
+In most cases, alcoholic beverages and fizzy drinks are strictly prohibited for at least a week following the procedure.

 Following an extraction, your dental professional may replace the dead tooth with a denture, bridge, or implant.
 It is important to discuss your options with your dentist.
 The following questions should be asked during the session: